 Usually, if none of the door locks actually unlock, it’s because of a bad fuse or a fault in the power supply.
 But if all but one door is not working, it’s usually because the door lock actuator has gone bad or has ceased working altogether.
 The best ways for the door lock actuator troubleshooting are-

-Lubrication And Cleaning
+1. Lubrication And Cleaning

 Usually, when a door lock actuator isn’t working or only operates sometimes, it can be because of several reasons.
-The actuator might have started to malfunction, they may be a disruption in the wires, or simply the mechanism needs to be cleaned and lubricated properly.
+The actuator might have started to malfunction, there may be a disruption in the wires, or simply the mechanism needs to be cleaned and lubricated properly.
 Usually, if the door lock mechanism is working intermittently, it may be because there is something causing friction between the gears like dirt or some foreign substance.

-The solution to this problem is to disassemble the door lock assemble, clean it and lubricate it properly.
+The solution to this problem is to disassemble the door lock assemble, clean it, and lubricate it properly.
 Dry lubricant is better in this situation than any oil-based lubricant as it may attract dust and which would lead to this problem resurfacing.

-Check The Switches
+2. Check The Switches

 There are usually two switches that are used to control the door locks of a car.
 If out of the two only one of the switches is working, it usually means that there is no problem with the door lock actuator, and it might be the switch that has gone bad.
 This problem can be solved by repairing the switch or by simply replacing it with a new one.

-Key Battery
+3. Key Fob Battery

-In modern cars, there is a minimum of two switches that operate the locking system in a vehicle.
+In modern cars, there are a minimum of two switches that operate the locking system in a vehicle.
 One of them is usually placed on the dashboard or the door panel, and the other is present on the key.
 Usually, if the switch on the dashboard is working and not on the key, it’s because the key has run out of battery.
 There are several ways to still unlock your car manually which will be shown on the owner’s manual.

 If your lock system doesn’t work even after changing your key’s battery, there is some problem with the key.
 The key can be shown to the dealership to be replaced or repaired.
+For some added insight and context, check out our guide on the cost to replace alternator at dealership.

-Wire Repairs
+4. Wire Repairs

 The door lock actuator is connected to its primary power output through wires.
 So, a disruption with the wires may be the reason why the door locking system is not working.
 If any part of the system is not working, it can cause the whole system to not work properly or not work at all.